jprdonnelly/kubernetes-cluster/README.md

  * **[Vagrant 2.2.4+](https://www.vagrantup.com)**
  * **[Virtualbox 6+](https://www.virtualbox.org)**

  * Do NOT install the proprietary extension pack from Oracle - it is non-free and they have started to track IP addresses and demand license fees.

+ * Do NOT use Powershell ISE - when attempting to SSH, ISE will lockup.
+Please use CMD/Powershell or a *nix OS.

 ### Start the Base Cluster